Thaumatized/ebook-scraper/README.md

 This scraper is used to convert ebooks into images for printing.

-To use install pyautogui and keyboard and call
+To use install pyautogui and pynput and call
 > python3 ebook-scraper.py

 the instructions will take you from there.